7 Best Rewards Credit Cards in Singapore (2024): Citibank, OCBC, DBS & More

 How many OCBC rewards points can I earn?

-There’s an annual cap of 120,000 points you can earn per year, which is equivalent to a spend cap of $12,000 annually.
-An annual (instead of monthly) cap is advantageous to you if you have a big expense coming up that you want to earn as many points as possible on.
+OCBC used to have an annual cap of 120,000 bonus points, but they changed this to a monthly cap in Nov 2023.
+Unfortunately, that removes one of the advantages of the card—an annual (instead of monthly) cap is perfect for big expenses.
 For instance, if you buy a new sofa online worth $3,o00, the Citibank Rewards Card will only earn you rewards points on the first $1,000 spent.
-Comparatively, the OCBC Titanium Card will give you rewards points on the full $3,000 spent.
+Comparatively, the pre-Nov 2023 OCBC Titanium Card would have given you rewards points on the full $3,000 spent.

 Where can I earn OCBC rewards points?